Laws are different in each state, but you can count on one of two methods for dividing your property when you are divorcing:

 The separate property of each spouse isn’t included in property division in community property states.
 “Separate property” typically includes:

-- Property or businesses owned prior to marriage or living together
+- Property or businesses owned prior to marriage

 - Pension proceeds of either spouse that vested prior to marriage